-Important note: Digging in an archaeological campaign is very exciting work, but it is also sometimes tiring and challenging.
+Important note: Participating in an archaeological campaign is exciting work, but it is also sometimes tiring and challenging.
 It is important that students are ready and fit for outdoor physical activity.
 The typical day starts early in the morning and runs until mid-afternoon.